geosolutions-it/MapStore2/README.md

 For more information check the <a href="https://docs.mapstore.geosolutionsgroup.com/en/latest/" target="_blank">MapStore documentation!</a>

-Also check out the MapStore project entry pageav ailable online at https://mapstore.io/
+Also check out the MapStore project entry page available online at https://mapstore.io/

 ## Documentation